Abdelrhman-Ellithy/Ellithium/README.md

 ```
     @default("Chrome") String BrowserName, // can be Chrome or Edge or Firefox
-    @default("false") String HeadlessMode, // can be true or fallse
+    @default("false") String HeadlessMode, // can be true or false
     @default("Normal") String PageLoadStrategy, // can be Normal or Eager
     @default("True") String PrivateMode, // can be true or false
     @default("Sandbox") String SandboxMode, // can be Sandbox or NoSandbox